alanng10/StandInfoTech/Docue/a.md

 Tidus module list is support module list for Windows.

-Windows Linux is Linux system in Windows.

-Windows with Windows Linux has Linux execute instant by default.

-Windows Linux is base on Linux base system.

-Windows Linux is video game capable.

-Windows Linux is recommend develop binary execute instant for dentop and laptop machine.

-Windows Linux is support develop binary execute instant for dentop and laptop machine.

-Class Lang is recommend tech stack on Windows Linux.

-Class Lang is support tech stack on Windows Linux.

-Windows is release with Windows Linux in it.

-Windows default execute instant is Windows Linux execute instant.

 Windows has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.